Essentially, omega 3s fatty acids (EPA/DHA/ALA) are mostly known for their effects on inflammation and bone density in postmenopausal women.

 - DHA and EPA are found together only in fatty fish and algae.

 - Flaxseed and plant sources of Omega 3s provide ALA – a precursor to EPA and DHA – a source of energy.

-What are the Differences between Omega 3, Omega 6 and Omega 9?
+What are the Differences between Omega 3, 6, 7 and 9?

 - Omega 3 is a polyunsaturated acid and is the most important of the three due to their ability to suppress inflammation.
 These are the ones most lacking in our modern diet.

 - Omega 6 is also a polyunsaturated acid.
 The difference between 6 and 3 is that it is not so difficult to find omega 6 in our modern diet as it can be found in many foods that the modern diet includes such as fast foods, snack foods, biscuits, cakes and sweets.
 This is why many of us have a disproportionate ratio of omega 6 to omega 3.

 - Omega 7 fatty acids are a class of unsaturated fatty acids.
 Although Omega 7 has recently gained momentum your body does not need omega 7 to function.